IBM-Cloud/weather-company-data-demo/README.md

   $ cf login
   ```

-7. Create the Insights for Weather service in Bluemix.
+7. Create the Insights for Weather service in Bluemix. **Note**: You might need to target a space by using the `cf target -s SPACE` command.

   ```
   $ cf create-service weatherinsights Free weatherinsights-service